GREEN TRANSITION NORTH

 It is expected that 6G will have a sensor function that can identify, authenticate, locate and track a large number of objects.
 This technology will be important for controlling and optimising production processes through the use of meta-surfaces and digital twins.
 The activity focuses on exploring the potential of 6G for sensor functions and developing methods for integrating meta-surfaces into the network that can contribute to the green transition.

 For more information or if you are interested in participating in the sub-project, please contact Michael Nilsson.
-The research director is Jaap Van De Beek,, Professor of Signal Processing at Luleå University of Technology and PhD Student is Simon Johnsson, Signal Processing at Luleå University of Technology.
+The research director is Jaap Van De Beek,, Professor of Signal Processing at Luleå University of Technology and PhD Students are Simon Johnsson, Signal Processing at Luleå University of Technology.

 2. Development of active philtres for EMC